GSTJ/react-native-code-push-plugin/README.md

 Config plugin to auto-configure [`react-native-code-push`][lib] when the native code is generated (`npx expo prebuild`).

-### ⚠️ Remove Expo updates completely ⚠️

-Before installing this package, you need completely remove Expo updates from your project:

-- Expo updates configurations
-- Expo updates execution code in your app
-- Expo updates package `npm uninstall -s expo-updates` or `yarn remove expo-updates`
-- Any other thing you have done with Expo updates

 ### Add the package to your npm dependencies